 Survey among college students

-One of the terms mentioned in Chikako’s article was ikiru imi, which literally translates as ‘meaning in life’.
-It was a common term used by the suicide website visitors.
+Ikiru imi, which literally translates as ‘meaning in life’, was a common term used by the suicide website visitors.

 But what is the meaning in life, and what is the point of living?
 These are very abstract and lofty questions, evoking philosophical, ideological, and ontological reflections.
 Ikiru imi as a phrase therefore may sound overly grand for many college students, who might then say that they do not have an ikiru imi -- but they can talk about their ikigai, which is more about relations and purpose.